 The cost baseline is an important element in determining the project funding requirement and it includes the projected expenditures as well as the anticipated liabilities that may arise in the middle of the project.

 The funding may occur in incremental amounts in project management.
 They might not also be evenly distributed.
 This particular project management document should also include the sources of the funding or where the funds will be obtained.
-It is one of the necessary inputs that is used creating the control cost that is necessary for monitoring and updating the project costs and its changes.
+It is one of the necessary inputs that is used creating the control costs that is necessary for monitoring and updating the project costs and its changes.

 This term is defined in the 5th edition of the PMBOK.